 Based on our method for Izhevsk IAT©

-, the Infrastructure Accessibility Tool© for London is developing the approach further by distinguishing the infrastructure into three types (necessary, social and optional) and adding public transport infrastructure evaluation and ecological situation monitoring.
-We took the concept of three types of infrastructure from the Turku Urban Research Programme's Research Report "A Sense of Place"
+, the Infrastructure Accessibility Tool© for London is developing the approach further by categorising the infrastructure into three types (necessary, social and optional) and adding public transport infrastructure evaluation and ecological monitoring.
+The concept of three types of infrastructure is inspired by the work of Jan Gehl (see Turku Urban Research Programme's Research Report "A Sense of Place"

 ).
 Necessary infrastructure hosts routine activities (schools, shops, grocery stores, etc.), social infrastructure hosts interpersonal activities (e.g. bars, cafés, clubs, culture, leisure, etc.) and optional infrastructure generally hosts leisure activities (gyms, spas, hairdressers, business services, etc.).

 Air pollution was assessed for three components: NO2, Pm 10, PM 2.5, NO. We chose these indicators due to the availability of official modelling data, their strong health effects and limits on the volume of pollution permitted in the UK.
 The chosen pollutants are ones which are known to affect health within London specifically, and can be predicted with this model.
 We have identified areas of the city where the average air pollution exceeds the permissible concentration.